please print and distribute

 Therefore, we see that by the tzaddik accepting upon himself disgrace from the entire world, he can thus rectify the entire world.
 And the more people who oppose him, the greater the tikkun will be.

-We thus see that Rabbeinu merited to come to the Holy Land against all odds through his accepting onto himself disgrace, smallness of smallness.
+We thus see that Rabbeinu merited to come to the Holy Land against all odds through his accepting upon himself disgrace, smallness of smallness.
 Likewise, Rabbi Nosson, by accepting upon himself smallness of smallness of smallness, merited to bring to all of us the teachings of Rabbeinu – his conversations, our connection to Rabbeinu and to his grave in Uman, etc. And the Rav shlit”a, who merited to smallness of smallness of smallness of smallness, brought us the Breslev that we have today, as Rav Arush shlit”a bears witness to, saying: “All Breslev would be nothing without the Rav.
 Nothing!!
 Without the Rav, there would be nothing in Breslev.
 I know that he does everything.
 I know very well what he does.”
-He also said, “How is it possible to even think something bad about a Jew who opened the way to Uman?”
+Rav Arush also said, “How is it possible to even think something bad about a Jew who opened the way to Uman?”
 As is known, all the 100,000’s of Jews who have come to Uman over the last several decades is all in the merit of the Rav shlit”a, who opened the way.
 And with Hashem’s help, in the merit of the disgrace he’s suffering, the Rav shlit”a will open up for us the way to the complete redemption.

 Rabbeinu says (Likutey Moharan 30) that the more ill a patient is, the greater doctor he needs.
 Similarly, the more distant a person is from holiness, the greater tzaddik he needs to elevate him.
-Therefore, as the generations decline more and more, the patient is more and more ill, and so need a greater and greater doctor – a greater and greater tzaddik.
+Therefore, as the generations decline more and more, the patient is more and more ill, and so needs a greater and greater doctor – a greater and greater tzaddik.
 However, the decline of each generation from one to the next is only relevant to the masses.
 The opposite is the case with the true tzaddik.
-The more the generations decline, the more the tzaddik is obligated to ascend, because “there is no orphaned generation”.
+The more the generations decline, the more the tzaddik is ascends, because “there is no orphaned generation”.
 Every generation, according to its decline, has an even greater tzaddik who can rectify them.
 It follows from this that just as Rabbeinu descended to smallness of smallness to arrive at greatness of greatness, and Rabbi Nosson to smallness of smallness of smallness to arrive at greatness of greatness of greatness, so too onwards until this generation where the tzaddik has to descend to endless smallness in order to arrive at endless greatness, until he succeeds in rectifying the entire world – everything is according to the disgrace.

 The Rav shlit”a spoke recently in a recorded talk regarding the falsehood which is spreading throughout the world, in our many sins, and especially in the midst of Breslev Chasidim.
 The Rav read from Likutey Halachos (“Chaya Behema Tehorah” 4:34), saying: “They still haven’t spoken all the falsehood.
 This is only the beginning.
 The falsehood needs to be victorious.
 There still isn’t enough falsehood, because as long as there are tzaddikim, it’s a sign that falsehood still hasn’t gained control so much.
 Until the falsehood wins over everyone there can’t be a redemption.
-For, specifically by the dissemination of falsehood, until falsehood is completely and totally victorious, that there already won’t be even so much as a speck of truth, and only a handful of people will hold onto truth, the falsehood will take hold of everyone, and everyone will error in his own lies – Only then will the truth be revealed and then the Messiah will come.
+For, specifically by the dissemination of falsehood, until falsehood is completely and totally victorious, that there already won’t be even so much as a speck of truth, and only a handful of people will hold onto truth, the falsehood will take hold of everyone, and everyone will fall for the lies – Only then will the truth be revealed and then the Messiah will come.
 We need to encourage the liars and not be impatient with them – that they should invent more and more lies, write more and more articles in Germany, in Holland; throughout the world, they need to write articles.
 Do they write articles only in Germany, Holland, and America?!
 [This isn’t enough], this isn’t worth anything!
 Rabbi Nosson asks what is the significance of ‘A tongue of falsehood will reach maRGoA (serenity).’
 He says: Even if aRGiA (I calm) a tongue of falsehood, in the end the truth will be victorious.
-Only that we should have ‘I calm a tongue of falsehood’; only that the falsehood should increase and increase without end, without measure, without limit [to a level] that hasn’t been seen since the creation of the world, until falsehood is complete calm, serene and satisfied.
+Only that we should have ‘A calm a tongue of falsehood’; only that the falsehood should increase and increase without end, without measure, without limit [to a level] that hasn’t been seen since the creation of the world, until falsehood is complete calm, serene and satisfied [by its victory].
 Then, whoever [succeeds in] holding onto the truth, will merit to see the King Messiah.
 The Messiah will come when he sees that there are some people who are not enticed, who know that this is falsehood and nothing is capable of confusing them.
 He will reveal himself to them and from them it will spread to the rest of the world.”